Krio love poem

 Na me las en las "ar lek u"

-Translation and interpretation of my love poem into krio a language of Sierra Leone spoken by 5 million people.
-Based on English this Creole (patois) has as origin, the language of slaves freed from the West Indies settled in Sierra Leone.
-The krio being spoken by almost the totality of the population, it has the peculiarity of uniting the different ethnic groups.
+Translation and interpretation of my love poem into Krio (Patois, Creole, Aku), a language of Sierra Leone spoken by 5 million people.
+Based on English, this Sierra Leone Creole (patois) has as origin, the language of slaves freed from the West Indies settled in Sierra Leone.
+The Krio being spoken by almost the totality of the population, it has the peculiarity of uniting the different ethnic groups.

 The origins of this Creole are disputed, but it is sure, that Granville Sharp, after the abolition of slavery in Great Britain, which posed numerous social difficulties, campaigned for the establishment of these blacks who had become poor, on a dedicated territory.